 What Is The Diamond Color Scale?

-When you make the decision to buy an engagement ring, selecting the perfect diamond can be both exciting and overwhelming.
+When you make the decision to buy an engagement ring, selecting the perfect lab-grown diamond can be both exciting and overwhelming.
 Choosing your favorite diamond shape is only the beginning.

 Understanding the 4Cs - cut, color, clarity, and carat - is essential when buying a diamond.
 Color — the second “C” — will have a major impact on the overall beauty and value of your center stone.
 But what does diamond color mean and what’s the best diamond color for your engagement ring setting?